Materials science: Semiconductors

-The study of semiconductors is a significant part of materials science.
-A semiconductor is a material that has a resistivity between a metal and insulator.
-Its electronic properties can be greatly altered through intentionally introducing impurities or doping.
-From these semiconductor materials, things such as diodes, transistors, light-emitting diodes (LEDs), and analog and digital electric circuits can be built, making them materials of interest in industry.
-Semiconductor devices have replaced thermionic devices (vacuum tubes) in most applications.
+A semiconductor is a material that has a resistivity between a conductor and insulator.
+Modern day electronics run on semiconductors, and the industry had an estimated US$530 billion market in 2021.
+Its electronic properties can be greatly altered through intentionally introducing impurities in a process referred to as doping.
+Semiconductor materials are used to build diodes, transistors, light-emitting diodes (LEDs), and analog and digital electric circuits, among their many uses.
+Semiconductor devices have replaced thermionic devices like vacuum tubes in most applications.
 Semiconductor devices are manufactured both as single discrete devices and as integrated circuits (ICs), which consist of a number—from a few to millions—of devices manufactured and interconnected on a single semiconductor substrate.

 Of all the semiconductors in use today, silicon makes up the largest portion both by quantity and commercial value.
 Monocrystalline silicon is used to produce wafers used in the semiconductor and electronics industry.
-Second to silicon, gallium arsenide (GaAs) is the second most popular semiconductor used.
+Gallium arsenide (GaAs) is the second most popular semiconductor used.
 Due to its higher electron mobility and saturation velocity compared to silicon, it is a material of choice for high-speed electronics applications.
 These superior properties are compelling reasons to use GaAs circuitry in mobile phones, satellite communications, microwave point-to-point links and higher frequency radar systems.
 Other semiconductor materials include germanium, silicon carbide, and gallium nitride and have various applications.